jackouni/RB109/live_session_part_1.md

 ## Keeping this in mind:

-> Ruby abstracts a lot fo details out of the code.
+> Ruby abstracts a lot of details out of the code.
 With syntactical sugar we get a lot of lovely looking and elegant code.
 > But, remember this while reading and writing Ruby code, remember that a lot of these operations you're performing may be methods in disguise.
 <br>